Finding Financial Support for Families With Children Diagnosed With a Chronic or Terminal Illness

 - Search online.
 A quick online search will help identify potential grants and funding at both the federal and state level.
 A good place to start is Grants.gov or USAGrantApplication.org, which both have nonprofit funded grants that can help pay medical bills.

-- Be mindful of eligibility and timing.
+- Be mindful of eligibility requirements and timing.
 Carefully read through all the instructions to make sure that you meet all of the application requirements and can meet the deadline.
+Some grants are specified for certain medical conditions such as rare diseases, specific age groups, children with disabilities or certain medical needs such as financial assistance with a prescription or medical equipment.

 - Ask for assistance.
 Talk to your child’s medical team before pursuing medical equipment so that you can be specific in your request and avoid acquiring equipment that may not fit your needs.